List of bus routes in Perth: Timetables

 Timetables were, between 1999 and 2016, colour coded to indicate which area of the Perth metropolitan area they serve: green for the northern area, red for the eastern area, yellow for the south eastern area, orange for the southern area, and blue for the western area.
 Timetables for CAT services are silver, and timetables for high frequency services are aqua.

 Currently, they are coded based on the type of service they run: normal services are white with green details, high frequency services are aqua with white details, and CAT services are silver with black details.

-Perth bus route numbers

-Since 2002, routes have been divided into five main geographic areas: Northern, Western, Southern, South Eastern and Eastern.
-Routes are generally numbered based on the area they service, and the private bus operators have contracts based on service areas.
-As of 2020, the Morley and Kalamunda areas are contracted to Path Transit; Fremantle/Cockburn, and Rockingham/Mandurah areas, as well as the Perth CATs, are run by Transdev WA; and the remaining areas of Marmion, Beenyup, Joondalup, Canning, Claremont, Midland, and Southern River are operated by Swan Transit.